Do you ever find yourself still caught up in too much “doing” despite delegating tasks to a virtual assistant or other team members?

 How many times have you been handed tasks where you really had no idea how to begin them?
 You flail around trying to get them going, but you have no idea whether you’re on the right track or not.

 This is what can happen if you simply dump a list of tasks on a virtual assistant with no context behind them.
-It’s important to take the time to provide any essential background information and ensure that they have what they need to get the tasks done according to what you are expecting.
-No one is a mind reader!Be clear about what things are a priority.
-Click To Tweet
+It’s important to take the time to provide any essential background information, and ensure that they have what they need to get the tasks done according to what you are expecting.

 As part of providing context, be clear about what things are a priority.
 It can help to establish a system where you categorize tasks by priority (such as a traffic light system), so that your virtual assistant knows exactly where to start.